caddyserver/xcaddy/README.md

 - `--output` changes the output file.
 - `--with` can be used multiple times to add plugins by specifying the Go module name and optionally its version, similar to `go get`.
 Module name is required, but specific version and/or local replacement are optional.
+- `--embed` can be used multiple times to embed directories into the built Caddy executable.
+The directory can be prefixed with a custom alias and a colon `:` to use it with the `root` directive and sub-directive.

 Examples: